historymaker118/GameJamTemplate/README.md

   * Simple prototyping assets for all of the above
 * In game pause menu
 * Minimap
+* Camera Shake
+* A handful of free models to use as placeholders while you prototype.

+Everything has been designed to be as modular as possible, with prefabs you can drag and drop into your scenes, with minimal dependancy between objects.
+Don’t need something?
+Just delete it.

 # What can you do with it?